 Consider scheduling a visit with a sleep doctor if, despite your best efforts at natural ways to improve your sleep, you are still troubled by any of the following symptoms:

-- Loud snoring accompanied by pauses in breathing
+- Heavy snoring accompanied by seconds-long breathing lapses

 - Crawling sensations in your legs or arms at night

 - Inability to move while falling asleep or waking up

 - Physically acting out dreams during sleep

 Wake Up Rested Every Day